The California Apple Commission

 The Commission is governed by a 13-member board of directors and 4 alternates.
 Each director is elected by California apple growers to serve a four-year term.
 The state is divided into three regions, with each region electing three growers, one handler and one alternate to the board.
 Thus, the board is comprised of a total of nine producers, three handlers, three alternate producers, and one public member and alternate.
 The board meets an average of three to four times a year.

-The California Apple Commission has a full time staff of three: Executive Director/President - Alexander Ott, Director of Trade & Technical Affairs - Todd Sanders, and Administrative Assistant - Janette Ramos.
+The California Apple Commission has a full time staff of three: Executive Director/President - Todd W. Sanders, Director of Trade & Technical Affairs - Elizabeth Carranza, and Administrative Assistant - Janette Ramos.

 California Apple Statistics